uikit/uikit-site/docs/pages/navbar.md

 | `remove` | Remove navbar transparency when the dropbar opens and add it when the dropbar closes.           |
 | `behind` | Open the dropbar behind the navbar so the navbar content is shown above the dropbar background. |

-Use the [Inverse component](inverse.md) to color the transparent navbar depending on the background beneath.
-To deactivate the automatic coloring of the navbar when it changes its state from transparent to opaque, just add the `sel-active: .uk-navbar-transparent` option to the `uk-inverse` attribute.
+Use the [Inverse component](inverse.md) to color the transparent navbar depending on the background behind.
+To prevent the navbar from changing its color when it stops being transparent, just add the `sel-active: .uk-navbar-transparent` option to the `uk-inverse` attribute.

 For example, set `dropbar-transparent-mode: remove` if the navbar is only transparent in the hero section, but not when sticky.